-How did the "trade winds" get their name?
+How did the 'trade winds' get their name?

 Not so long ago ships could only sail in the direction the wind was blowing, more-or-less.
 For centuries, a trip could be made or broken by how hard the wind blew.
 The trade winds were named because they were a reliable way to get across the ocean.
 Ships engaged in trade needed these winds to take or leave goods.
 The trade winds are one of the global wind belts.

-).
+Global winds are winds that occur in belts that go all around the planet.
+You can see them in Figure below.
 Like local winds, global winds are caused by unequal heating of the atmosphere.

 Global winds occur in belts around the globe.